Prabhath003/DL-Project-Time-series-forecasting/README.md

 # TRANSFORMER
 ## Running the model
-Simply change the stock index you want to run on and press run all ,the notebook will proceed to generate all the graphs and outputs there on afterwards.
+Change the stock index you want to run on and press run all; the notebook will generate all the graphs and outputs thereon afterwards.

-For any further queries contact Ojjas Tyagi (cs20btech11060@iith.ac.in)
+For any further queries, contact Ojjas Tyagi (cs20btech11060@iith.ac.in)